jonmholt/jonmholt.github.io/_posts/2010-03-09-you-know-you-re-in-the-right-job-when.md

 ---
-title: 'You know you're in the right job when'
+title: "You know you're in the right job when"
 date: 2010-03-09 00:00:00
 tags: business
 layout: post